In a previous blog post, we went over the basics of content optimization – what…

 Top stories are a purely organic driven SERP feature and display a variety of news stories that relate to the search query.
 Also referred to as a news box, top stories pull from multiple sources – almost always a news agency or media outlet – that offer timely and useful stories covering specific events.
 Considering the top stories rarely feature links directly to a brand’s website and the brand needs sustained media coverage from several trusted media sources that appear in Google News in order to be featured, most SEO efforts do not bother trying to rank in top stories.

-This just scratches the surface of all the different SERP features users can encounter on Google, and while brands can influence them to a certain extent, the complexities of each are better left to an SEO expert that understands the hundreds of factors associated with each.
-Want to learn more about SERP features and leverage them to generate more traffic to your website?
+This just scratches the surface of all the different types of SERP features users can encounter on Google, and while brands can influence them to a certain extent, the complexities of each are better explained by an SEO expert that understands the hundreds of factors associated with each.
+Want to learn more about organic SERP features and leverage them to generate more traffic to your website?
 Contact us today!